 Swimming This can be started once all vaginal loss ceases.

-- Walking This is the cheapest and easiest, and you can do it with or without your baby.
-You must walk fast for 30 minutes to 1 hour regularly for best effect. - Cycling This is a good form of aerobic exercise for your whole body, although it wont specifically strengthen you're abdominal or pelvic floor muscles.
+Walking This is the cheapest and easiest, and you can do it with or without your baby.
+You must walk fast for 30 minutes to body, although it wont specifically strengthen you're abdominal or pelvic floor muscles.